Vištytis

-Vištytis (Wisztyniec, Wystiten, Yiddish: ווישטינעץ Vishtinets) is a small town in Marijampolė County, in southwestern Lithuania.
-It is the administrative centre of Vištytis elderate within Vilkaviškis District Municipality.
+Vištytis (Wisztyniec, Wystiten, Yiddish: ווישטינעץ Vishtinets) is a small town in Marijampolė County, Vilkaviškis District Municipality in southwestern Lithuania on the border with Russia and close to the border with Poland.
+It is the administrative center of Vištytis eldership (seniūnija).

 Geography

-The town is situated on the northeastern shore of Lake Vištytis, close to the Russian border (Kaliningrad oblast).
+The town is situated on the northeastern shore of Lake Vištytis, close to the Russian border (Kaliningrad Oblast).

 The town has preserved its street structure and market square since the 18th century.
 Vištytis Regional Park is near the town.
-Southwest are Vištytis hill fort, and in a nearby village Nebūtkiemis is big Vištytis stone, preserved geologic artifact.
+Southwest is Vištytis hill fort, and in a nearby village, Nebūtkiemis is a big Vištytis stone, preserved geological artifact.

 History

-Vištytis was established in the first half of the 16th century, on the border with the Polish Duchy of Prussia.
+Vištytis was established in the first half of the 16th century, on the border with the Duchy of Prussia.
 The first mention of the Višytis manor dates from 1538.
-Around it a settlement of Lithuanian, Polish, German and Russian citizens started to grow rapidly.
-On September 8, 1570 Sigismund II Augustus, in his capacity as Grand Duke of Lithuania, granted Vištytis city rights and coat of arms.
+Around it a settlement of Lithuanian, Polish and German inhabitants started to grow rapidly.
+On September 8, 1570, Sigismund II Augustus, in his capacity as Grand Duke of Lithuania, granted Vištytis town rights and coat of arms.
+It was a royal town of the Polish–Lithuanian Commonwealth.
 It was the first town in the region.
+In 1589, local starost Krzysztof Jeśman granted land to Jews to build a synagogue.

-In 1776 Vištytis lost its city rights, although some administration remained in the city, as it is known from the records in 1785 and 1790.
-Town representatives participated in the Great Sejm and succeeded in regaining city rights, although it did not get a royal privilege.
+In 1776 Vištytis lost its town rights, although some administration remained in the town, as it is known from the records in 1785 and 1790.
+Town representatives participated in the Great Sejm and succeeded in regaining town rights, although it did not get a royal privilege.
 That caused conflict with local elders, and the case was taken to the court.
 The outcome of the court is not clear, but the town preserved some of autonomy in the 19th century.

+Following the Third Partition of Poland, it was annexed by Prussia in 1795.
+In 1807, it became part of the short-lived Polish Duchy of Warsaw, and after its dissolution in 1815, it became part of newly established Russian-controlled Congress Poland.
 In the 19th century, a major industry in Vištytis was the manufacture of brushes.
-After the railroad line from Königsberg, East Prussia, to Russia was constructed in 1861 through Kybartai, some kilometers to the north, the town declined rapidly.
+After the railroad line from Königsberg to Russia was constructed in 1861 through Kybartai, some kilometers to the north, the town declined rapidly.
 Beginning in the 1850s, a significant number of the town's Jews emigrated to Germany, the United States, and South Africa.
-In 1915, the town was devastated by Imperial Russian troops retiring after the Winter Battle of the Masurian Lakes.
+As of 1890, 31% of the city's registered residents were in emigration in the US and Germany.